yehjxraymond/wqu_econometrics_group_proj/index.md

 This is further confirmed by the RSME of 0.42 on untrained data, which is very close to the RSME of model 4 at 0.2646128.

-## Suggest exogenous variables that can improve forecasts
+## 3.4 Exogenous variables that can improve forecasts

 Prices are affected by supply and demand.
-Thus, supply- side factors could include number of houses and interest rates (i.e. ease of getting a mortgage).
+Thus, supply-side factors could include number of houses and interest rates (i.e. ease of getting a mortgage).
 Demand-side factors could be population, wages, and inflation.
 GDP may be a factor that influences both supply and demand.